theodox/theodox.github.io/pelican/content/Maya_callbacks_cheat_sheet.md

             cmds.button("large box", c = big_box  )
             cmds.showWindow(my_w)

-`
-`
+That's far easier on the eyes and less of a nasty tax on future readers, but it requires a knowledge of how partials work.

-### Final Summation
+## Final Summation

-So, here's a cheatsheet of the rules for hooking maya event callbacks:
+So, here's a cheatsheet of the rules for hooking Maya event callbacks:

   1. Don't use strings for python calls.
     1. If you're calling MEL, OK: but don't use MEL anyway :)